tarun-qc/PINN_Model_Systems/README.md

 ## License

-MIT License - Free for research and educational use.
+BSD3 License - Don't worry, Feel Free to use for research and educational use.

 ---

 ## Author
+Many People, Many factors, I am grateful to effort of everyone who made learning this possible.
 Implementations adapted for quantum chemistry and computational physics applications.

 *Last updated: June 2026*